 - Lighter – Consumes less of your luggage allowance.

-- Easier to walk around, but you will have to carry it all by yourself, hence you will be super tired if you have to walk with this snowboard for over 10 minutes.
+- Easier to walk around, but you will have to carry it all by yourself, you might be super tired if you have to walk with this snowboard for over 10 minutes.

-- More flexible, you can carry it like a backpack, or just with different shoulders, different hands, different positions to easier your walk with your snowboard.
+- More flexible, you can carry it like a backpack, or just with different shoulders, different hands, different positions.

-- It’s smaller and hence would have less division so you need to separate your items by yourself, or I usually wrap my board with my clothes to provide extra care.
+- It’s smaller and has less division, so you need to separate your items by yourself, or I usually wrap my board with my clothes to provide extra care.

-- It provides less protection for your content so you need to wrap your gears better and make sure they are protected by yourself.
+- It provides less protection for your gear, so you need to wrap your gear better and ensure everything is well protected.

 Some Useful Tips

 Always check the luggage weight allowance.
 If you don’t have much allowance, go for the lighter options like those with no wheels.

 Check for how many pieces of luggage you are allowed to check-in – if you are allowed to check in just one bag, better pick the one with a larger volume.